nodia/gollum/readme.md

 4. Press Go and the main window of Gollum will be opened to submit the ticket.

 The second way to use Gollum is the intended way as a post-commit hook tool which will be opened after each SVN commit.
 The main window of Gollum will be opened.
-Gollum will prompt for ReviewBoard and BugZilla user credentials when they are needed.
+Gollum will prompt for Review Board and BugZilla user credentials when they are needed.
 Both APIs use authentication cookies, which will be stored in the isolated storage files so that the credentials do not need to be entered every time.

 The first part of the window contains the SVN commit information which was received from TortoiseSVN.
 This information is not editable.

-The next part contains the summary, description and bugs fixed of the ReviewBoard ticket.
+The next part contains the summary, description and bugs fixed of the Review Board ticket.
 These are automatically filled with the commit message.
-Review board summary will not allow line breaks and if one is entered Gollum will show a warning and prevent sending the ticket.
+Review Board summary will not allow line breaks and if one is entered Gollum will show a warning and prevent sending the ticket.
 The bugs fixed field will check the commit message and try to detect if it contains bug fixes.
 Multiple bugs can be entered using comma as a separator.

 The third part will normally be hidden.
 If the Bugzilla integration is active and something is entered in the bugs fixed field the third part will be shown.
 The first bug entered in the bugs fixed field will be retrieved from Bugzilla and shown.
 Bug number and summary will be shown, but will not be editable.
 A comment can be added and the bug status and resolution can be changed.
-A default comment will be generated containing the repository name, revision, the repository path and a link to the ReviewBoard ticket created.
+A default comment will be generated containing the repository name, revision, the repository path and a link to the Review Board ticket created.

-Pressing the "Post review" button will first submit the ReviewBoard ticket, copy the ticket url to the user clipboard and update bugzilla is necessary.
+Pressing the "Post review" button will first submit the Review Board ticket, copy the ticket url to the user clipboard and update bugzilla is necessary.